youngjane99/docs/README.md

 ## Publishing a new topic
 The author of the doc must complete the following steps:

 1. Clone [the docs repo](https://github.com/OpenLiberty/docs) and create your feature branch off the default `vNext` branch.
+Make sure to create your working branch off of the main docs repository rather than a fork of that repository.
 Include the number of the Git issue for the doc in the name of your branch (for example, `1234-concept-topic`).
 Do _all_ your writing and editing in this branch.

 2. Create your doc by using [Asciidoc](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) markup.
 Use an editor such as [Atom](https://atom.io/) or [VSCode with the Asciidoc plug-in](https://marketplace.visualstudio.com/items?itemName=joaompinto.asciidoctor-vscode).